Training a Neural Network#

 test_ds = MNIST('.data', train=False, download=True, transform=preprocess)

-Then, we define a neural network that flattens the inputs and passes them through two fully-connected layers.
+For classifying the MNIST digits, we define a simple feedforward neural network that flattens the inputs and passes them through two fully-connected layers.
 The first layer has 512 neurons and a ReLU activation.
 The second layer has no activation since we will use the cross-entropy loss, which includes a softmax activation.
-Both the number of input in the first layer and the number of neurons in the second layer are fixed by arguments to the constructor.
+The number of input in the first layer and the number of outputs in the last layer are specified as arguments to the constructor.

 def __init__(self, input_dim, num_classes):